- Home

 What to expect after surgery

 When you wake up after the operation, you will be in a recovery room near the operating theatre.
-Once you are fully conscious, you will be transferred to the ward.
+Once you are fully conscious, you will be moved to intensive care or to the ward.

 Podcast: Making Treatment Decisions